SmartMemeCoin/SMARTMEME-source/doc/init.md

 Copy smartmemed.init to /etc/init.d/smartmemed.
 Test by running `service smartmemed start`.

-Using this script, you can adjust the path and flags to the smartmemed program by setting the NEOXAD and FLAGS environment variables in the file /etc/sysconfig/smartmemed.
+Using this script, you can adjust the path and flags to the smartmemed program by setting the SMARTMEMED and FLAGS environment variables in the file /etc/sysconfig/smartmemed.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X